 Because state laws may impact the preparation of these instruments, it is important to seek local legal counsel to provide the maximum tax savings and avoid errors that may impact the gift transfer.

-Contact the Germanna Foundation at 540-423-1700 or fill out the below form for more information:
+Contact Historic Germanna at 540-423-1700 or fill out the below form for more information: